English | Português

 “We have partnered with Brazil for many years and witnessed one of the most interesting revolutions in higher education,” Coleman said.
 “Brazil is not only an emerging economy.
 It is an emerging power in research.”

-The U-M group will have meetings and working sessions in four cities, including São Paulo, Campinas, Rio de Janeiro and Brasilia, the capital.
+The U-M group will have meetings and working sessions in four cities, including São Paulo, Campinas, Rio de Janeiro and Brasilia.

 Education and research are fast-growing sectors in Brazil, with a half million graduates and 10,000 doctorates awarded each year.
 More than a quarter of all scientific papers by Brazilians have foreign co-authors.
 Brazil is also investing $1.5 billion in its “Science Without Borders” program, through which 100,000 Brazilian graduate and undergraduate students will have studied at a U.S. or European university by 2015.